blurrycontour/zuul-gerrit/doc/source/zuul.rst

     field is treated as a regular expression, and multiple branches may be listed.

+    *commit-message*
+    The commit-message on the change associated with the event.
+This field is treated as a regular expression.

     *ref*
     On ref-updated events, the branch parameter is not used, instead the ref is provided.
 Currently Gerrit has the somewhat idiosyncratic